Saturday, November 5, 2011

 1972: The second television special of the Jackson 5, The Jackson 5 Show, aired on CBS.

-1973: While the Who were performing in Newcastle, England, a backing tape was 15 seconds behind Keith Moon's drumming.
+1973: About 50 minutes into a concert by the Who in Newcastle, England, a backing tape was 15 seconds behind Keith Moon's drumming.
 Pete Townshend stormed off stage and didn't come back for a half an hour.

 1977: A new promising act was emerging and on this day, Tom Petty & the Heartbreakers first appeared on the charts, debuting with their single "Breakdown".